-Feeling tired and fatigued sometimes is normal – especially if you lead a busy lifestyle or exercise a lot.
+Feeling tired and fatigued sometimes is normal, – especially if you lead a busy lifestyle or exercise a lot.

 If you are fuelling your body with the food and drink it needs and still feeling the fatigue, it could mean that your body is lacking in certain micronutrients, like vitamin C.

 A cause and effect relationship has been established between the intake of adequate levels of vitamin C and reduced tiredness and fatigue.8

-When our bodies perform certain tasks, e.g. fat oxidisation, by-products get left behind.
+When our bodies perform certain tasks, e.g., fat oxidisation, by-products get left behind.

-Some of these by-products can be upcycled with the help of vitamin C to make a reduced form of vitamin E. Clever eh!
+Some of these by-products can be upcycled with the help of vitamin C to make a reduced form of vitamin E. Clever, eh?

 Vitamin C helps our bodies to absorb iron – one of the most important minerals for health.
 Iron is an important component of haemoglobin, which is found in our red blood cells and carries oxygen from our lungs to the rest of our bodies.

 When we don’t consume enough iron – or it isn’t being absorbed properly in our bodies – it can have detrimental effects on our health.

 Free radical build up in the body can be detrimental to health, so the more protection we can get, the better.

 Although a lack of vitamin C may not cause gum disease, research suggests that it can support healthy gums.
-A 2003 study on patients with periodontitis (a common type of gum disease) found that they had lower levels of vitamin C in their blood.11
+A 2003 study on patients with periodontitis (a common type of gum disease) found that they had lower levels of vitamin C in their blood.7

-This means that it’s ok for most people to use topically without experiencing any side effects.13
+This means that it’s ok for most people to use topically without experiencing any side effects.15

 Top tip: Serums are the most effective way of getting vitamin C as they are more concentrated.